How to Choose the Best Garden Seeds

 Look for a seed company that grows and harvests their seeds in your climate.

-This year I ordered from:
+This year, I ordered my seed packets from:

 Garden Plants